The Sutra On The Original Vows And Merits Of The Medicine Master Lapis Lazuli Light Tathagata

 | || |

 1-1 Thus have I heard: Once the World Honored One was traveling through various lands to teach the Dharma.
-When he arrived in Vaisali, he rested under the Tree of Music, accompanied by eight thousand great bhiksus and thirty-six thousand bodhisattvas and mahasathvas, as well as kings, ministers, Brahmins, laymen, dragons, yakshas, and other human and non-human beings.
+When he arrived in Vaishali, he rested under the Tree of Music, accompanied by eight thousand great bhiksus and thirty-six thousand bodhisattvas and mahasattvas, as well as kings, ministers, Brahmins, laymen, dragons, yakshas, and other human and non-human beings.
 This enormous assembly gathered respectfully around the Buddha as he preached the Dharma.
 At that time, Manjusri, Prince of the Dharma, through the marvelous power of the Buddha, rose up from his seat, exposed his shoulder, and knelt on his right knee.
 Bowing deeply, with palms joined, he addressed the Buddha:

 “World Honored One, may I beseech you to expound the various names and titles of the buddhas, and their great original vows and extraordinary merits, to help remove karmic obstructions to those who hear them and to bring benefits and joy to sentient beings in the Dharma Semblance Age.”